Visiting Policy during the ongoing COVID-19 pandemic

 - Visitors will be required to wear appropriate PPE and follow infection control measures.
 They will be provided with PPE and advised of these requirements by staff.

 - Social distancing (2m) must always be practiced during visits.
 Visitors will only have contact with the person they are visiting.
 Government guidance acknowledges that visitors and residents may wish to hold hands but also explains that physical contact increases the risk of transmission.
 We ask that visitors do not take unnecessary risks and keep physical contact to a minimum.
-Close physical contact such as hugging should not happen.
+Close physical contact such as hugging is best avoided.

 - Visitors must not visit the care home if they are unwell or if they or any other member of their household have any symptoms of coronavirus.
 If visitors have been identified as a close contact of someone with Covid-19 in the last 10 days, they should not attend the home.

-- Indoor visits will be limited to named visitors.
-National guidance no longer limits the number of visitors an individual can have in one day.
-However, to continue to manage visits safely we will continue to adopt the following principles: a maximum of two visitors can visit at the same time indoors, or they can arrange to come separately.
-Service users can have a maximum of two visitors in any given day.
-Other friends and family can visit outdoors.
-We would also ask however that outdoor visits are subject to a maximum of two visitors, at any time, unless agreement is given in special circumstances.
+- Indoor visits will be limited to 3 named visitors.
+To continue to manage visits safely we will continue to adopt the following principles: a maximum number of visitors at any one time, this will vary at each location according to the needs of service users and the layout of the home.
+Other friends and family can visit outdoors, but we will continue to limit the number of people visiting outdoors.
 It is possible for children to visit; however, we would ask friends and family to consider this carefully and discuss this with the home manager.
 Unless below pre-school age children will be counted toward the maximum number of visitors and will be required to adhere to the same infection prevention measures as adult visitors.
 This will include wearing PPE, testing and social distancing.